dragondive/plantuml_demo/plantuml_demo.md

 ### Class Diagram

 The below class diagram describes the relationships between the chess piece types.
-This illustrates a few features:
+This demo illustrates a few features:
 * Defining an abstract class
 * Adding methods and attributes to a class
 * Describing access specifiers of the class members